nmfs-opensci/nmfs-jhub/ci/arcgis/instructions.md

 # Testing

 This was testing.
+Doesn't work.
 Discovered that

 * jupyter-server-proxy is needed
 * works in docker but not in jupyterhub I think due to the server app being different.
 I tried to change to old server but no luck.